w3f/polkadot-wiki/docs/general/glossary.md

 A collection of software tools (and programs) packaged together that can be used to develop software.

+## Spend Period

+Successfully enacted Treasury track eferenda will get funded at the end of the spending period that resets every
+{{ polkadot: <RPC network="polkadot" path="const.treasury.spendPeriod" defaultValue={345600} filter="blocksToDays"/> :polkadot }}
+{{ kusama: <RPC network="kusama" path="const.treasury.spendPeriod" defaultValue={86400} filter="blocksToDays"/> :kusama }}
+days.
+Treasury funds are directly sent to the beneficiary account at the end of the spend period.

 ## Staking

 The act of bonding tokens for {{ polkadot: Polkadot (DOT) :polkadot }}